hiteshlala/hitesh-quote-selections/README.md

 You can navigate to the site in a brower you will recieve a json object as response containing quote

-If you use jsonp in with a call back you will recieve the data wrapped in callback function
+If you use jsonp with a callback you will recieve the data wrapped in the callback function